A Safeguarding Adult Reviews is…

 For more information about SARs, read the Thurrock Safeguarding Adults Board SAR Policy or contact the TSAB Manager on TSAB@thurrock.gov.uk or call 01375 659713.

-The diagram below shows what happens when someone requests a SAR.
+This diagram shows what happens when someone requests a SAR.
 Within four weeks, the request will be considered and a decision will be made on whether a SAR is needed.
 Whatever the outcome of the decision, the Board will keep everyone informed with the latest developments.

 Other types of reviews